jayaesxh/Software-Lab-23/docs/Grids Tab.rst

 *Script Anatomy:*

 1. Filtered Element Collectors:
-The script uses ``FilteredElementCollector`` to retrieve all walls, grids, and structural columns in the Revit model.
+The script uses ``FilteredElementCollector`` to retrieve all walls in the Revit model.

 2. Wall Orientation:
 Walls are categorized into vertical (``v_walls``) and horizontal (``h_walls``) based on their orientation.